Pylons/pyramid_layout/docs/about.rst

 layout templates.

-Moreover, making and using them is a very Pythonic, Pyramid-ic process.
+Moreover, making and using them is a very Pythonic, Pyramid-like process.
 For example, you call your panel as a normal Python callable and can pass it arguments.
 Registration of panels, like layouts, is very similar to registration of views in Pyramid.